Shynixn/PetBlocks/docs/wiki/docs/receivingpets.md

 There are many ways how you can handle it.
 These are just examples below:

 !!! note "Building GUIS with DeluxeMenu"
     PetBlocks distributes premade DeluxeMenu based inventories, which may help you design your own inventories.
-See ``plugins/PetBlocks/thirdparty/DeluxeMenu``.
-    You can try them by copying the contents of the ``plugins/PetBlocks/thirdparty/DeluxeMenu`` folder to the ``plugins/DeluxeMenu`` folder.
-Execute /petblocksmenu with the permission ``petblocks.deluxemenu``.
+See the GUI page for more details.

 #### Option 1 - Just selling skins for your pet (easy)